norm/simplenote-local/README.md

 **Note:** In this instance, the name of the note needs to be quoted to make it the first argument to the command, as the second argument is the version.

+## Local changes

+To list known local changes to notes:

+    simplenote --list-changes

+**Note:** this does not automatically fetch the current state of notes, so it is not 100% authoritative.